Augmented data and neural networks for robust epidemic forecasting: application to COVID-19 in Italy: Numerical experiments

 \section{Numerical experiments}

 We now proceed with numerical experiments to validate our methodology.
 In particular, we aim to show that neural networks trained on larger synthetic datasets achieve higher accuracy in both prediction and extrapolation tasks.
 In addition, the goal is to demonstrate that NAR networks provide a viable alternative to PINNs in the context of short term predictions, especially when trained on synthetic data.
 The synthetic datasets are generated by solving systems \eqref{eq:social_SIAR}–\eqref{eq:social_SIAR_ages} over the time interval $[t_0, T]$, with $t_0 = 15$ and $T = 105$, using a time step of $h = 0.2$.
 This time window corresponds to the second phase of the pandemic in Italy, specifically from October 21st, 2020 to January 18th, 2021.
+We empathize that data are generated over the entire time horizon to guarantee sufficient samples for both short- and long-term forecasting.
+However, the neural networks are trained exclusively on data within the specified training window, without any use of information from the test period.
 Model parameters are treated as uncertain, as previously described, and uncertainty is represented by sampling $M = 5$ Gauss-Jacobi nodes $z_m$.
+The macroscopic incidence rates $H_J(\cdot)$ for $J\in\{S,I,A\}$, and the number of asymptomatic $\xi(\cdot)$ are reconstructed from the discrete dataset, computed by solving the minimization problem \eqref{eq:min_H}, by selecting the value corresponding to the time index immediately preceding the desired time $t$.
 For sake of comparison, we also train the same neural networks only using the real data at disposal.
 We will mainly focus on the short term forecast, splitting the datasets into training and test sets: the training set covers the period from October 21st to January 8th, while the test set spans January 9th to January 18th.
 At the end of the section, we compare the performances of PINNs and NARs networks focusing on the short and long term forecasting.
 For the long term forecasting we split the dataset into training set (from October 21st to November 19th) and test set (from November 20th to January 3rd), in order to capture the peak of the pandemic.